THE FUTURE

 Closing date: Friday 26th September 2025

 If you are selected to go forward as a finalist, then you will be invited as an entrant to the final event at the Royal Geographical Society on Thursday 27th November from 11am until 5pm.
-The space will be available from 8.30am for you to setup.
+The space will be available from 8.30am for you to set up.

 This leads you to Round 2.
 This round will require you to present your idea from a 3x3m space in the Great Hall of the RGS.
 You may use any form of media, prop, costume, dramatisation… to bring your entrepreneurial vision to life.
 Judges will then circulate and view your pitches.
-Following this, the best will then go through to the Grand Final.

 Judges will then decide on the best pitch and the debut winner of ‘Future of Food’ will be crowned and presented with the top prize.